kyma-incubator/reconciler/README.md

 The reconciler supports component reconcilers, which handle component-specific reconciliation runs.

-To add another component reconciler, execute following steps:
+To add another component reconciler, execute the following steps:

 1. **Create a component reconciler** by executing the script `pkg/reconciler/instances/reconcilerctl.sh`.